How Do You Read a Chart

 L - Lowest Price

-These price points are represented using a formation which looks like a candlestick, the distance between the opening price & closing price is represented by what is referred to as body, this part resembles the wax part of a candle.
-The high price is represented by a poking line protruding upward, this line resembles the wick of a candlestick, the low price is represented by a poking line protruding downward & it also looks like a candle wick facing down.
+These price points are represented using a formation which looks like a candlestick, the distance between the opening price & closing price is represented by what is referred to as body, this part resembles the wax part of a stick.
+The high price is represented by a poking line protruding upwards, this line resembles the wick of a candlestick, the low price is represented by a poking line protruding downward & it also looks like a candle wick facing down.

 Trend lines are also used to determine the direction of the candlestick charts trends and these lines canbe drawn on the charts to show this direction.
 A up-ward trend will be pictured by a trend line is moving up while a trend that is moving down will b e shown a trend line that is moving downward.